Everything PR News

 How did the pandemic affect 5W's structure?

-I started 5W AI Communications in 2003, and we've always had our headquarters in New York City.
+I started 5W in 2003, and we've always had our headquarters in New York City.
 The pandemic and the subsequent work-from-home period were challenges we never anticipated — but we faced them directly.
-Our people continued to deliver remarkable results for clients throughout.
+Our people continued to deliver remarkable results for clients throughout, and we did not lay anyone off through the worst of it.

 How is 5W doing today?

-5W AI Communications is doing great.
+5W is doing great.
 We have outstanding client partners who understand the value of serious PR work — and who give us the space to do it at the highest level.
-We've grown consistently in both revenue and headcount, and we've expanded our capabilities to reflect where the industry is going.
+We've grown consistently in both revenue and headcount, and we've continued to win.

 The firm that started with three people in 2003 has become one of the top U.S. PR agencies by O'Dwyer's rankings.
-We're named Agency of the Year by the American Business Awards and a 2026 Top Place to Work in Communications by Ragan.
+We're named Agency of the Year by the American Business Awards.
+We are an Inc. 500 / Inc. 5000 company.
 The best is ahead.

 EPR Editorial Team